I wrote the following post in 2018.

 Today, I have been able to quieten those concerns.

 I know that it isn’t always going to be easy.
-I’ll not always have the confidence that I probably have today, but I am ready to keep going and make the most of the life wholeheartedly.
+I’ll not always have the confidence that I probably have today, but I am ready to keep going and make the most of life wholeheartedly.

 Who am I becoming?

-When I ask myself this question, I am focussing on what all I’m capable of achieving.
+When I ask myself this question, I am focussing on what I’m capable of achieving.
 Something that is yet to be explored, yet to be seen because its answer lies in the future.

 However, I have a vision.